anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Two modes of the constrained Join Proxy are specified:

-    1 A stateful Join Proxy that locally stores IP addresses during the connection.
     1 A stateful Join Proxy that locally stores UDP connection state:
       IP addresses (link-local with interface and non-link-local and UDP port-numbers. during the connection.
-    2 A stateless Join Proxy where the connection the state is replaced by a new proxy header in the
+    2 A stateless Join Proxy where the connection state is replaced by a new proxy header in the
       UDP messages between constrained Join Proxy and Registrar.